 Comal County lies within two physiographic provinces, the Edwards Plateau and the Blackland Prairie.
 Most of Comal County lies within the Edwards Plateau, which is characterized by rugged and hilly terrain, with elevations in excess of 1,400' feet above sea level in the northwestern portion of the county.
 This area is underlain by beds of limestone that dip gently to the southeast.
 South of the Edwards Plateau is the Balcones Fault Zone, which is also the northernmost limit of the Blackland Prairie.
 The Balcones Fault Zone extends northeast-southwest across Comal County and is composed of fault blocks of limestone, chalk, shale and marl.
 The undulating, hilly topography of the Blackland Prairie ranges in elevation from about 650 feet to 1100 feet above sea level.
 The regional dip of the lower Cretaceous rocks in Comal County is approximately 15 feet per mile towards the southeast.
 The faults are predominantly normal, down-to-the southeast with near vertical throws.
-Elevations at the Hunter's Creek Business Park - Lot 1A tract range from approximately 833 feet above mean sea level in the western portion of the tract.
+Elevations at the Hunter's Creek Business Park - Lot 5 tract are approximately 857 feet above mean sea level, with a slight slope to the west-northwest.